 Operator Management Plan

-Within 6 months of Implementation, an Operator Management Plan detailing measures for the monitoring and mitigation of greenhouse gas emissions resulting from retail and food and beverage operators within the terminal buildings shall be submitted and approved in writing by the local planning authority.
+Within 6 months of the Implementation of this Planning Permission, an operator management plan detailing measures for the monitoring and mitigation of greenhouse gas emissions resulting from retail and food and beverage operators within the terminal buildings shall be submitted and approved in writing by the local planning authority.

 Such measures should include assessments of the consumption of food and beverages consumed by passengers and zero-carbon decommissioning methods.